microsoftgraph/msgraph-sample-ios-objectivec/Lab.md

     1. After a successful signin, you should see an alert box appear with your name.

         ![Screenshot of the iOS displaying the signed in user](./Images/xcode-auth-06.png)

+    1. Test the signout process by selecting the **Signout with Microsoft**.

 <a name="exercise4"></a>